 I was the MVP.
 I was actively being recruited by colleges.
 Steven was a few hard sleeps out of jail and was so stressed about our match that he sung a love ballad.
 That warm summer afternoon always baffled me but like most memories, it drifted away into a rarely retrieved dustbin.

 That was until I read “Personality Isn’t Permanent” by Dr. Ben Hardy.
-Ben relates the behavior of another, slightly more celebrated MVP, Giannis Antetokounmpo.
+Ben relates the behavior of a much more accomplished MVP, Giannis Antetokounmpo.
 Upon receiving his MVP award, Giannis immediately declared it as “being in the past.”
 He did not define himself by accomplishment, only by where he was going.

 Ben’s new book, “Personality Isn’t Permanent” hits the shelves today and he was kind enough to give me an advance copy.
 With the benefit of a PhD in behavioral psychology and a bit of a hard knock past, Ben lays out hard truths that impede us from being the best version of ourselves.
 “Personality Isn’t Permanent” explores life and leadership through the myth of personality, the truths of personality, and the walk to a life lived intentionally.